smarunprasad/CryptKit/README.md

 # CryptKit

-    This framework is used to encrypt & decrypt the data
+    This framework encrypts & decrypts the data

 # Installation

     Download the application expand the product menu and drag the framwork to your application.

-    Add the framwork to the Embedded framwork tab in Generaal tab.

     Import the CryptKit to your class and use it.